QRho/QRhoInteractiveDash/README.md

-# Interactive Dashboard Is what every business needs!
+# An Interactive Dashboard Is what every business needs!